Building a Condominium Building

 What are the construction costs of building a condo?
 Project build cost Toronto.In the ever-growing real estate industry, you are probably wondering how big the developer's slice of the pie is.
 You may be in for a shock here, as the developer’s profit margin can be as low as just 12 percent.
 The average figure is between 12-20 percent, once all costs have been taken into consideration.
 Given the recent upwards trajectory in the Toronto property market, that figure may come as a surprise.

-But, think about this for a second.
+But think about this for a second.
 First, the developers need to purchase the area of land.
-The location is key as a poor neighbourhood will not attract interest or a high purchase sale.
-Like you’d expect – nicer areas mean higher purchase prices.
+The location is key as a poor neighborhood will not attract interest or a high purchase sale.
+As you'd expect - nicer areas mean higher purchase prices.

 Remember, this is before any hiccups within the build itself or project delays have been taken into consideration!